Rabbitlancer/newproject_bash/README.md

+# newproject
-# newproject\nAn automated script that prepares a project structure
+An automated script that prepares a project structure